This Central American country's full of watery surprises, finds Tim Roxborogh.

 That doesn't mean there isn't poverty and that the average family doesn't get by every year on what we might make in a month, but it's not out of the ordinary to find the sort of setting we found in Rio Dulce.
 And that setting included luxury yachts, perfect weather, anchored sunbathing rafts, jungle holiday homes and controversial kayak races.

 Taking advantage of Roy's free kayaks, my intrepid friends and I paddled out to a 15th-century Spanish castle and decided to race back to El Tortugal.
 Filled with the bravado of someone who used to beat his sisters in similar races in the Orewa estuary, I bragged that I'd go easy on whoever came after me.
 Fifty metres into the race, my paddle broke in two.
 I lost by a diabolical margin.

-That afternoon, tail between the legs, we caught an hour-long jetboat down the lake towards the Finca Paraiso Falls.
+That afternoon, tail between the legs, we caught an hour-long jetboat down the lake towards El Paraiso Falls.
 Beautiful waterfalls aren't unusual in this part of the world, but this was something different.

 After the boat ride and a further 45-minute walk through farmland and jungle, we arrived at a modest-sized tumbling of water over rock.
 Hot from the walk and momentarily worried that this was all we'd come for, we jumped into the water and, to everyone's surprise, froze.
 Swimming over towards the waterfalls, the temperature turned slightly warmer, but this still didn't prepare us for being directly underneath the falling water.

 The shock of the cold water in the pool was replaced with the shock of the hot water tumbling from above.

 Any hotter and it would've been unpleasant, any heavier and it would've been bruising.
 Instead what we had was a wonderful pummelling massage of hot thermal water from an upper spring mixing with cool mountain river water.